belalyahouni/belalyahouni/README.md

 # Hi there, I'm Belal 👋

-### AI Engineer | Systems & Inference Optimization

-I am a Computer Science student at the **University of Leeds** (First Class Honours) with a deep focus on **Machine Learning Infrastructure**.
+I am a Computer Science student at the **University of Leeds** (First Class Honours) with a focus on **AI** and **Infrastructure**.
 I have previous experience from internships and projects in building AI solutions, and optimising existing LLMs to improve inference perfromance.

 ---